ovh/docs/pages/bare_metal_cloud/dedicated_servers/bring-your-own-linux/guide.en-ie.md

 The *cloudready* standard generally means being agnostic of the infrastructure on which the image is deployed.
 In addition to the requirement and limitations mentioned below, you must ensure that the image (downloaded or generated) answers correctly to the definition of technical expectations of a cloudready image.

-**This guide explains how to use BYOLinux on your OVHcloud dedicated server.**
+**This guide explains how to use Bring Your Own Linux (BYOLinux) on your OVHcloud dedicated server.**

 ## Requirements